This Instant Pot Zuppa Toscana is made in the pressure cooker! This frugal one-pot meal is super quick, easy and full of flavor!

-Disclaimer: This post may contain affiliate links for your convenience.
-If you make a purchase, this site may receive a small commission at no additional cost to you, which helps to offset the costs associated with running this site.
+Note: This post may contain affiliate links for your convenience.
+If you make a purchase, this site may receive a small commission at no additional cost to you.
 You can read my full disclosure policy here.

 When I was spending summer breaks at home during college, my family and I would often go out shopping or to run errands together on the weekends.
-My dad enjoyed stopping for lunch at Olive Garden for their unlimited soup, salad, and bread sticks.
-These lunch stops were a favorite of mine, too!

 That was my first introduction to Zuppa Toscana, minestrone, and pasta e fagioli.
 Mmmmmm.